whayler1/rivets-example/readme.md

 _The topics of how best to format a price, and the most efficient way to do so are certainly open for debate.
 The above code is is no way supposed to be a best-practices example of how to do so.
 It's just there to suit the purpose of explaining formatters within this tutorial._

 Now let's apply the price formatter to our price binder.
 This is done in similar syntax to a Unix pipeline.
-If you've eveer used a pip in the Mac command line, you already know how to use a formatter.
+If you've ever used a pipe in the Mac command line, you already know how to use a formatter.
 Update your price html to read as follows.

 ```html
           <var rv-text="product.price | price"></var>
 ```

+In the above code we're taking the value of `product.price` and sending it as an argument to the `price` formatter, then displaying the return value.

 Refresh your browser.
 You should see the html string we return in our price formatter.
 You'll also notice that there's a small problem.
 The html is being printed out as plain text instead of being escaped as html.